maxmatical/ml-cheatsheet/ML tips/general tips/README.md

 - eg `float32 -> float64` before `log_softmax`
 - NOTE: not sure if is solved by grad scaler (eg like in fp16) or would also work in that scenario

+### using large batch sizes for contrastive loss when gpu memory is a bottleneck
+1. use model paralellism (eg deepspeed zero3 + offload) to free up as much mem as possible for largest batch size
+2. cache logits and targets per step, similar to gradient accumulation, until you get to a large enough batch size, then compute the loss with all the cache

 # AutoML stuff

 ## autogluon